useparcel/tape/README.md

 }
 ```

-#### `resolve({ asset, resolveAsset, getAssetContent, env, report, cache })`
+#### `package({ asset, resolveAsset, getAssetContent, env, report, cache })`

-After all transformations are done, `resolve` should reinsert the processed embedded assets and replace the original references to dependencies.
+After all transformations are done, `package` should reinsert the processed embedded assets and replace the original references to dependencies.

-Odds are you should not be using this method since HTML and CSS are already resolved.
+Odds are you should not be using this method since HTML and CSS are already packaged.

 For an example, check out the [HTML plugin](https://github.com/useparcel/tape/blob/main/packages/plugin-html/index.js#L23).

 #### `optimize({ asset, resolveAsset, getAssetContent, env, report, cache })`

-`optimize` is similar to transformer in that it arbitrarily modifies the file contents however it runs after paths have already been resolved, right before the file is written.
+`optimize` is similar to transformer in that it arbitrarily modifies the file contents however it runs after paths have already been packaged, right before the file is written.

 This step is where you can run the final code through a last optimization process.